 I wonder if we dream based on our sexual orientation.

 I hardly hear of any straight person exclaiming they had a super-sexual, proactive, tantalizing dream about someone of the same sex.
+If I ever hear someone talk about raging sex, they’ve usually found it on one of the free sex sites that are available.
+There are always some kinky people on there!
 Besides having encountered some of those who prefer members of the same sex, I don’t hear much from them saying they’ve experienced heterosexual-themed dreams.
 I doubt it’s something that never happens.
 After all, we’re all human and I’m betting we experience much of the same thing.
 We probably don’t own up to it out of fear of what these dreams may be telling us and what others may think of them.
 We may be afraid of what our own subconscious is trying to tell us.

 I have heterosexual-themed dreams.
 I mean, these aren’t dreams about going to Lowe’s or Home Depot and fixing a broken sink or building a house all on my own.
 These hetero-dreams always pit me, a rather queer, alternative-living guy, against something that causes me to really get up and ponder.
 When it comes to dreaming about intimacy and relationships, I (on most occasions) dream like your standard hetero.
 These dreams aren’t overly sexual, they aren’t hot and steaming Cinemax material.
 They are innocent, full of longing and desire.
 I once heard someone say that there are two types of people; one who prefers erotica, which is romance and the emotional love and then those who are more turned on by sexual love, the love that involves lust, desire, sex and all that standard stuff.
 I think, at 25, I’m all about the emotion.
 You see, I’ve never experienced a relationship with another person.
 Am I opposed to one?
 Not entirely.
 I just, as they say, “haven’t met the right person” and there’s a fear in me that without having had a relationship to recall or refer to, I honestly wouldn’t know the first thing about BEING in a relationship.